tact-lang/jetton/README.md

 ## Implementation versions

-Jettons standards are versatile, they allow to utilize reserved fields and use blockchain semantics to implement slightly different versions of the same standard.
+Jetton standards are versatile, allowing the utilization of reserved fields and the use of blockchain semantics to implement slightly different versions of the same standard.
 Because of this, this repository contains several distinct implementations:

 - [Base Jetton](./src/contracts/base/), the most fundamental version
-- [Governance Jetton](./src/contracts/governance/), with lock and force transfer functional, used by USDT
+- [Governance Jetton](./src/contracts/governance/), with lock and force transfer functionality, used by USDT
-- [Feature rich Jetton](./src/contracts/feature-rich/), version with jetton send modes, [read more in the docs](./docs/feature-rich.md)
+- [Feature-rich Jetton](./src/contracts/feature-rich/), version with Jetton send modes, [read more in the docs](./docs/feature-rich.md)
-- [Sharded Jetton](./src/contracts/shard/), implementation that makes use of the latest TVM update, optimizing shard deployment of the jetton wallet
+- [Sharded Jetton](./src/contracts/shard/), an implementation that makes use of the latest TVM update, optimizing shard deployment of the Jetton wallet

-Moreover, all this versions include features from the [improvements](#improvements-and-additional-features) section and are ran on the common test suite that ensures TEP compatibility.
+Moreover, all these versions include features from the [improvements section](#improvements-and-additional-features) and are run on the common test suite that ensures TEP compatibility.

 ## Goals